astropy/astropy/docs/modeling/fitting.rst

       >>> gfit = fitting.NonLinearLSQFitter()

-Bounded fitting is supported through the ``bounds`` arguments to models or by setting `~astropy.modeling.parameters.Parameter.min` and `~astropy.modeling.parameters.Parameter.max` attributes on a parameter.
+Bounded fitting is supported through the ``bounds`` arguments to models or by setting `~astropy.modeling.Parameter.min` and `~astropy.modeling.Parameter.max` attributes on a parameter.
 Bounds for the `~astropy.modeling.fitting.NonLinearLSQFitter` are always exactly satisfied--if the value of the parameter is outside the fitting interval, it will be reset to the value at the bounds.
 The